LTKMN/Bed-Cooling-is-Best/README.md

 # THE ADVANTAGES

 - a 10,000 BTU A/C unit like you find at Home Depot is about 1220 watts to run.
 Mine takes less than 10 watts.
 It's literally a single LED lightbulb level of energy.
+You could bring it camping.
+You could run it on those little portable solar panels in the middle of nowhere.
+Outfit an African village.
 - the A/C unit is incredibly loud and annoying, like running a lawnmower in your bedroom.
 Mine is completely inaudible (and I'm very sensitive to these things).
+I've found that I can run it without any fans at all with a sufficiently large radiator, so the only moving part is the pump (and it's very quiet + mechanically isolated in multiple places).
 - the A/C unit weighs 71 lbs. and takes up the size of a small fridge.
 They're a pain to move and require a window to vent, so they're limited in where they can be placed in the room.
 Mine is the size of a shoebox and weighs a mere few pounds.
 The heaviest part is the 4L jug of distilled water.
 - a similar A/C unit is $300-500, mine is roughly the same for now, but I suspect we can design improvements there and if manufactured at scale, immense design gains to be made.
 It's physically much much simpler with few moving parts.
 - as mentioned above, the A/C unit actually does very little for sleep comfort itself.
 So now you have this loud, annoying, energy-sucking thing you're paying on your power bill for and the world is paying on it's nature bill for, for nothing.